How to Change Oil Without Ramps?

 You’ll also want to chock the wheels so that the car doesn’t roll while you’re working on it.
 Once the car is secure, locate the drain plug beneath the engine and place a drain pan underneath it to catch the used oil.
 Then, using a wrench or socket, loosen the drain plug and allow all of the old oil to drain out into the pan.

 Then screw on the new filter until it’s hand-tight before giving it an extra quarter turn with a wrench.
 Finally, add new oil to your engine until it reaches the full line on your dipstick – typically between 4-5 quarts for most cars.
-With these steps completed, simply reinstall your fill cap and lower your car back down off of any jacks or stands that you may have used.
+With these steps completed, reinstall your fill cap and lower your car back down off of any jacks or stands that you may have used.

 Start up your engine and check for any leaks before taking it for a spin around town!